kongregate/asset-bundle-builder/README.md

 #### JSON Conversion

-Written out to JSON it would looks like this:
+Written out to JSON using the provided Json.NET conversion it would looks like this:

 ```json
 [